Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

-To enhance the quality of completing challenging tasks, humans often judge and correct mistakes that arise in planning or execution---such as reversed sequences, incorrect dependencies, redundant or missing steps, mismatches between plans and processes, and disconnects between steps.
-Similarly, some multi-agent systems, primarily focused on code generation, incorporate mechanisms that either (a) internally correct errors within the same agent~\cite{yang2024matplotagent,sun2024pearl} or (b) deploy an additional agent to handle both judgment and correction~\cite{islam2024mapcoder,li2025metal}.
-However, the internal correction mechanism (a) struggles to identify most mistakes and may fall into cognitive blind spots, as generation and correction rely on the same model.
+\raisebox{-.3\baselineskip}{ }~\textbf{Judgment Agent.} Document-based visual tasks exhibit high sensitivity to process-related errors~\cite{fitzgerald2012documents}, especially in monolithic models that omit verification and correction procedures.
+Trivial procedural discrepancies inevitably distort the overall reasoning trajectory, leading to a snowball effect that results in wholly erroneous outputs.
+Thus, some multi-agent systems incorporate mechanisms that either (a) internally correct errors within the same agent~\cite{yang2024matplotagent,sun2024pearl} or (b) deploy an additional agent to handle both judgment and correction~\cite{islam2024mapcoder,li2025metal}.
+However, the (a) internal correction mechanism struggles to identify most mistakes and may fall into cognitive blind spots, as generation and correction rely on the same model.
 In contrast, the latter approach (b) requires the agent to possess strong capabilities for both judgment and correction, thereby necessitating models with larger parameters and more complex reward modeling designs.
 Furthermore, using a separate agent to regenerate mistaken components may result in incompatibilities or even conflicts with existing parts, given the autonomy of the two agents.
-In RL, the optimization objective for both (a) and (b), as illustrated in Figure~\ref{judg_com}, is to pass verification.
+In RL, the optimization objective for both (a) and (b), as illustrated in Fig.~\ref{judg_com}, is to pass verification.
 This can lead to strategic production of vague statements or the omission of details, resulting in corrections that appear correct superficially but are actually misleading.
+And utilizing another agent to regenerate the mistaken part might be incompatible or even causing conflicts with the existing parts because of the independence of two autonomous agents.

+To address the limitations of both approaches, we design a simple but effective judgment strategy for multi-agent systems, which introduces an additional judgment agent to separate judgment from correction, thereby fostering specialization of labor.
+More specifically, $\mathcal{A}_{judg}$ is primarily responsible for assessing the correctness of steps in previously generated execution plans and processes, without engaging in direct correction.
+The judgment process is summarized as: